hyundai-robotics/doc-hi6-operation/2-operation/1-manual-operation/1-how-to-op.md

     ![](../../_assets/tp630/TP-hw-switch-manual.png)

-3. In the status bar of the Hi6 teach pendant screen, check whether the operation mode is set to manual mode.
+3. In the status bar of the ${cont_model} teach pendant screen, check whether the operation mode is set to manual mode.

     ![](../../_assets/tp630/sbar-mode_eng.png)